vlingo/xoom-platform/README.md

 - see [build.gradle](build.gradle) for the list of repos, versions and replacement regexes
 - adjust the config
+- if the directories are checked out already next to this repo, make sure, the right branches (`master`) are checked out, and all changes are committed
 - run `gradle` or `./gradlew`
+- alternatively, run `gradle syncVersions` without checking out automatically
 - review and commit the repos

 License (See LICENSE file for full license)